haganbt/PYLON-exporter/README.md

 ## Config Recipes

-As JSON configuration file is used to specify what data to extract from a PYLON index.
+A JSON configuration file is used to specify what data to extract from a PYLON index.

 All config files inherit (and can overwite) properties from ```/config/default.js```.
 This file is useful to place configurations you expect to use regularly e.g. primary authentication credentials.